rhayes777/PyAutoFit/README.md

 ).output
 ```

-For fits to large data-sets **PyAutoFit** thus provides the tools necessary to feasibly inspect and interpret the large quantity of results.
-If many different models are fitted to a data-set, the aggregator provides tools to filter the results loaded.
+If many different phases are used to perform different model-fits to a data-set, the aggregator provides tools to filter the results loaded.

-# Model Mapping

-When a problem

-The benefits of using **PyAutoFit** are:

-- **Model Mapping** - Interfacing with Python class

-**PyAutoFit** specializes in advanced model-fitting problems, where highly complex models with many plausible model paramertizations are fitted. **PyAutoFit** breaks the model-fitting procedure into a series of **linked non-linear searches**, or 'phases', where the results of earlier phases initialize the fitting of more complex models in later phases.

-This allows **transdimensional model-fitting pipelines** to be built that enable fitting of extremely complex and high dimensional models to be reduced to a series of bite-sized model fits, such that even the most complex model fitting task can be **fully automated**.

 ## Transdimensional Modeling

-and allows automated transdimensional model-fitting pipelines for large data-sets to be written, by acting as an interface between Python classes

-## Python Example
+**PyAutoFit** specializes in transdimensional modeling, where many different highly complex models are paramertized and fitted to the same data-set.

+This is performed using **transdimensional model-fitting pipelines**, which break the model-fit into a series of **linked non-linear searches**, or phases.
+Initial phases fir simplified realizations of the model, whose results are used to initialize fits using more complex models in later phases.

+In this way, complex models with large dimensionality can be broken down into a series of **bite-sized model fits**, allowing even the most complex model fitting problem to be **fully automated**.

-We will illustrate this with an example fitting two 2D Gaussians:
+Lets illustrate this with an example fitting two 2D Gaussians:

 ![alt text](https://github.com/rhayes777/PyAutoFit/blob/master/gaussian_example.png)

-We are going to fit each Gaussian with a 2D Gaussian pofile.
-Traditional methods would both Gaussians simultaneously, making parameter space more complex, slower to sample and increasing the risk that we fail to locate the global maxima solution.
+We're going to fit each with the 2D Gaussian profile above.
+Traditional approaches would fit both Gaussians simultaneously, making parameter space more complex, slower to sample and increasing the risk that we fail to locate the global maxima solution.
 With **PyAutoFit** we can instead build a transdimensional model fitting pipeline which breaks the the analysis down into 3 phases:

 1) Fit only the left Gaussian.
-2) Fit only the right Gaussian, using the model of the left Gaussian from phase 1 to improve their deblending.
+2) Fit only the right Gaussian, using the model of the left Gaussian from phase 1 to reduce blending.
 3) Fit both Gaussians simultaneously, using the results of phase 1 & 2 to initialize where the non-linear optimizer searches parameter space.